MrArgparse/stashOpenMediaPlayerRemote/README.md

 stashopenmediaplayerremote://
 ```

 which starts the configured media player on your local computer.

+Make sure to accept the permission prompt in your browser the first time you click the "open with external player" button.

 This mode is recommended for: